iBerq/Food-Ordering/README.md

   - Süleyman Semih Demir

 # Description
-An food ordering app implemented for a school project.
+A food ordering application implemented for a school project.

 Developed an web application project which implemented with HTML, CSS, and PHP that uses MySQL for database and has the functionalities below.